 Students from Blackheath Public School Stage two Blackheath Public School students could hardly contain their excitement today as they were the first people EVER to cultivate the endangered species Zieria Covenyi.
 They’ve spent the last few weeks learning about biodiversity and endangered species, and the important role they are now playing to protect this endangered plant.
 Only around 2000 of …

-Students and teachers in the Permaculture Design and Social Enterprise Project The Blue Mountains has long told the story of how its young people are forced to leave the Mountains to study and work, primarily because there haven’t been enough opportunities for them there.
+The Blue Mountains has long told the story of how its young people are forced to leave the Mountains to study and work, primarily because there haven’t been enough opportunities for them there.
 But that story may now be about to change!
-Led by The Big Fix, a broad …
+Led by The Big Fix, a broad coalition of government, community groups, organisations and businesses are collaborating to …

 Read More »Mountains Christian College Goes Solar